jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 ```

-#### 8.14.13 ShreveStreamMagnitude
+#### 8.14.14 ShreveStreamMagnitude

-Assigns the Shreve stream magnitude to each link in a stream network..
+Assigns the Shreve stream magnitude to each link in a stream network.

 *Parameters*: